TheStressTest/tuiner/README.md

 ## Building
 Out of this box this only works on Macs, unfortunately.
 Getting it to work on Linux should be as simple as changing the CoreAudio dependencies in the Makefile.
 Building is as easy as running `make`.
+You also have to install the portaudio library to `lib/portaudio`

 ## How it works:
 I have a firm belief that the best way to figure out something works, is to